ganeshch0209/Serpendroid/README.md

 ## How to Run

-To run the Snake Game, ensure that you have Python installed on your system along with the required dependencies listed in `requirements.txt`.
+To run the Snake Game, ensure that you have Python installed on your system along with the required dependencies listed in "requirements.txt".
 Install the required dependencies using the following command: